anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.md

 <a name="4.8"></a>
 ## 4.8 Kubernetes Application package manager

-The reference architecture must include [Helm v3](https://v3.helm.sh/).
+The reference architecture must support the usage of a Kubernetes Application package manager using the Kubernetes API-s, like [Helm v3](https://v3.helm.sh/).

 <a name="4.9"></a>
 ## 4.9 Supplementary components (okay, this is a bad heading, but I do not have any better)